Desjardins Equities Analysts Boost Earnings Estimates for Saputo Inc. (TSE:SAP)

-Saputo Inc. (TSE:SAP – Free Report) – Stock analysts at Desjardins boosted their FY2024 EPS estimates for shares of Saputo in a note issued to investors on Tuesday, June 4th.
-Desjardins analyst C. Li now anticipates that the company will post earnings per share of $1.52 for the year, up from their prior estimate of $1.51.
+Saputo Inc. (TSE:SAP – Free Report) – Equities researchers at Desjardins boosted their Q4 2024 earnings estimates for shares of Saputo in a report issued on Tuesday, June 4th.
+Desjardins analyst C. Li now forecasts that the company will earn $0.35 per share for the quarter, up from their prior forecast of $0.33.
 The consensus estimate for Saputo’s current full-year earnings is $1.92 per share.
+Desjardins also issued estimates for Saputo’s FY2025 earnings at $1.71 EPS.

-A number of other brokerages have also commented on SAP.
-CIBC lowered their price objective on Saputo from C$36.00 to C$35.00 and set an “outperform” rating on the stock in a report on Monday, February 12th.
-TD Securities dropped their price target on shares of Saputo from C$40.00 to C$36.00 and set a “buy” rating on the stock in a research report on Monday, February 12th.
-Royal Bank of Canada upped their price objective on shares of Saputo from C$36.00 to C$39.00 and gave the stock an “outperform” rating in a report on Tuesday.
-Finally, Scotiabank lifted their target price on shares of Saputo from C$31.50 to C$32.50 and gave the stock an “outperform” rating in a report on Monday, February 12th.
-One investment analyst has rated the stock with a sell rating and seven have assigned a buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of C$34.19.
+SAP has been the topic of a number of other reports.
+Royal Bank of Canada raised their price objective on shares of Saputo from C$36.00 to C$39.00 and gave the company an “outperform” rating in a report on Tuesday.
+TD Securities reduced their price objective on shares of Saputo from C$40.00 to C$36.00 and set a “buy” rating on the stock in a report on Monday, February 12th.
+CIBC reduced their price objective on shares of Saputo from C$36.00 to C$35.00 and set an “outperform” rating on the stock in a report on Monday, February 12th.
+Finally, Scotiabank lifted their price target on shares of Saputo from C$31.50 to C$32.50 and gave the stock an “outperform” rating in a research note on Monday, February 12th.
+One investment analyst has rated the stock with a sell rating and seven have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of C$34.19.

 Saputo Price Performance